Zdeněk Koubek

 Zdeněk Koubek (born Zdena "Zdeňka" Koubková, 8 December 1913 – 12 June 1986) was a track athlete from Czechoslovakia.
-He won two medals at the 1934 Women's World Games and several national titles in the 100–800 m running, long jump and high jump, and set a few world records in running events.
-In 1936, he underwent female to male gender reassignment surgery and retired from athletics.
+He won two medals at the 1934 Women's World Games and several national titles in the 100–800 m running, long jump and high jump, and set a few world records in running events which were later revoked.
+Born intersex, with contradictory reports of his specific condition, he was raised as a girl.
+Koubek came out as a man when he retired from athletics in 1935 and later had gender-affirming surgery.
+Koubek had one of the earliest recorded gender transitions in athletics at the international level.